-- Be exempt from legislation requiring only certified journeypersons or registered apprentices to perform compulsory aspects of trades, and from journeyperson to apprentice ratio requirements. - Have a smoother transition to a postsecondary pathway due to having had an opportunity to discover and explore a potential career path. - Begin apprenticeship training as part of a high school diploma. - Make a successful transition from high school to the workplace in a skilled trade.
+- Have a smoother transition to a postsecondary pathway due to having had an opportunity to discover and explore a potential career path. - Begin apprenticeship training as part of a high school diploma. - Make a successful transition from high school to the workplace in a skilled trade.